JamesClonk/backman/docs/kubernetes/configuration.md

 #### Service Binding configuration example

 backman fully supports automatic detection of any such service bindings.
 It will read all the contents of the path specified via [`$SERVICE_BINDING_ROOT`](https://servicebinding.io/application-developer/) environment variable (which defaults to `/bindings` if not set and is thus not mandatory).

+> **Note**: Whether or not you are actually using service bindings or have service binding controllers or operators present in your cluster, the service binding spec is certainly an elegant and simple way to provide service configuration information to your workload.

 Let's start by defining our service binding **Secret**, containing all the necessary data required for connectivity to the service: